NearlyUnique/ccTray2Slack/README.md

 Use the list to update the watches to monitor the projects you want to get notifications about.

-You can adapt the way the slack messages look in your config file
+You can adapt the way the slack messages look in your configuration file

 The following keywords in Text and Titles will be replaced by data from your ccTray output:
 * %time%